 - Residues of cooked food, such as meat and fish residues (including bones and scales)

-- Tea and coffee grounds
+- Tea bags and coffee pads

 No